zilogfa/NexCrow/README.md

 ## Project Structure

-Below is the filesystem blueprint for the CrowNexus Flask Social Media platform:
+Below is the filesystem blueprint for the NexCrow Flask Social Media platform:

 ```
-CrowNexus/
+NExCrow/
 ├── app/
 │ ├── forms/
 │ │ ├── init.py